 Fine art photography can be created by any photographer—and this type of photography can include everything from personal photo projects to documentary series to shoots staged with props in a studio.

-The choice of a clever URL instantly makes Chris Round’s fine art photography website stand out.
+The choice of a clever URL instantly makes Chris Round stand out in the realm of fine art photography websites.
 Based in Sydney, Australia, Round’s creative focus is on documenting the world around him, often seeking out the surreal side of everyday environments.
 The homepage of Round’s online portfolio features an overview of selected work, giving visitors a quick look at his aesthetic.